Language

 Practical Application: Examples in Different Contexts

-V. Frequently Asked Questions (FAQs) about the Past Tense of See
+V. Frequently asked Questions (FAQs) about the past tense of See

 These commonly asked questions address related aspects of "saw" usage and provide additional context for mastering this irregular verb pattern.